Ruuv1337/RTP_IX/README.md

-# RTPort - Tera Online Module
+# RTP7 - Tera Online Module

 `This mod is not compatible with skill prediction or analogous mods`